-With the highest rainfall of any island in the Mediterranean, Corsica is also the greenest.
+With the highest rainfall of any island in the Mediterranean, the French island of Corsica is also the greenest.
 It rises dramatically from the sea to peaks over 8800’ (2700 meters) and within this rise are three climate zones.
 Over 2800 plant species live here and the island’s maquis (a thick and tangled forest of oak, juniper, heather and herb) became the name for the French WWII resistance movement, due to this formidable landscape.
 Forests of endemic pines along with a host of wildlife call the island home.

 Join us to explore this fascinating corner of Europe, where megalithic stones still stand, the ghost of Napoleon lives on (he was born in the city of Ajaccio in 1769), and traditional life, language, music and customs are alive and well.

 As the British author Dorothy Carrington, who spent half her life on the island and wrote a number of books about Corsica noted, “One cannot know Corsican history without regretting that Shakespeare never heard of its tales.”

 A charming port town with houses of faded pastels perched above the harbor, Bastia is lively, a little exotic and ideal for exploring on foot.
 Designated as a French “Town of Art & History” there are many stories to uncover under the ancient stones.
 The childhood home of Victor Hugo, Bastia features a number of romantic plazas and within its old quarter, a maze of narrow streets with hidden treasures.
 Centered around the small fishing port chock full of boats are restaurants that feature the catch of the day.

 Bastia is easy to get to with great air service from mainland France as well as ferry service from Livorno, Italy (near Pisa) and other Italian cities as well as Nice, Marseille and Toulon.